Excitement is building in gaming circles as the eagerly-awaited launch of the PlayStation 5 edges ever closer.

 The non-stop football will offer plenty of opportunities for betting-minded fans to back their predictions, and if you are looking to make a head start in online betting, here are the best betting sites to spend your money at, as recommended by OLBG.com.

 For non-betting football fans, there will be the familiar allure of a new FIFA game on the horizon, with the FIFA franchise as popular as the football leagues it simulates.
 And with the popularity continuing to boom, we take a closer look at the impact the PS5 could have on this iconic football game.

 The PS5 will take gaming to a whole new level, with improved visual effects, 8K supported graphics, and an enhanced system memory amongst the main features.
 Ray tracing will allow for more realism, while improved audio will provide gamers with a fully immersive sound experience.
 A specialized SSD will reduce loading times, allowing for faster travel across open-worlds and increased speed for how the games are rendered.

 However, the most exciting development for FIFA on PS5 is the unveiling of Unreal Engine 5, which the developers say will help to ‘achieve photorealism on par with movie CG and real-life’.

 Taking Football to Another Stratosphere

 The boosted performance of the PS5 will generate more realism in FIFA 21, enriching each major facet of the game.
-Players, pitches, stadiums and crowds will all be more life-like, thus ensuring that users are immersed into the game like never before.
+Players, pitches, stadiums, and crowds will all be more life-like, thus ensuring that users are immersed in the game like never before.
 The 8K supported gameplay will provide sharper visuals, creating a graphics experience that should blow previous versions of the game out of the water.

 Improved audio will mimic the feel of real-life football, allowing the stadium sounds to become a true part of the game rather than just background noise.